Angel's Egg (album): Track listing

 Unusual spellings are as listed on the cover of the original edition.
 Also, take note that in some CD editions, on the back cover, tracks 7 and 8 are numbered 7a and 7b so that tracks 9-15 have a unity less than the CD reader (included the bonus track that numbers 14 on the cover and 15 on the CD reader).

 The instrumental section at the end of "Sold to the Highest Buddha" is referred to as "6/8 sax" in the cover notes, and became a separate piece titled "6/8" on Gong Live Etc. "Selene" is a completely different song from one with the same title on an earlier Gong album, Camembert Electrique.
+Similarly, "Percolations" is a completely different song from the one with the same title on the later Gong album, Gazeuse!.

 Later CD editions add more bonus tracks, including demo vocal versions with altered mixing.

 Charts

 Personnel

 Note: Pseudonyms and absurd instrument names selected by Daevid Allen are used on the album credits; real names are used in composer credits, and are shown in brackets.